florath/wvw-covid19-datapool/Readme.rst

 ++++++++++++++++++++++++++

-Datapool of COVID-19 data from different sources, refurbished, simple data structure (JSON), single and easy to use interface (REST via HTTPS).
+Datapool of COVID-19 data from different sources, refurbished, simple data structure (JSON), different ways accessing the data.

+The latest data can be accessed directly via a REST interface.
+It is also possible to use the project:

+* local file system: using files in the local file system
+* postgres: store data in a PostgreSQL database
+* Google Firestore: store data in a Google Cloud Firestore database

+Warning & Term of Use
+=====================

 **The project is in beta phase.
 Interface changes might occur.**

-Warning & Term of Use
-=====================

-Before using this database read the documentation of the data which you want to use!
+**Before using this database read the documentation of the data which you want to use!
 A lot data of the sources might be incorrect or not what you expect.
-Please double check!
+Please double check!**

+Examples:

-E.g. 'infected' mostly does not mean the number of really infected people but the number of **known** infected people - which has a high correlation to how many test are carried out and which people are tested (which differs from country to country).
+* 'infected' mostly does not mean the number of really infected people but the number of **known** infected people - which has a high correlation to how many test are carried out and which people are tested (which differs from country to country).

-Another example: in the data from the German RKI the 'recovered' numbers are only a lower bound because recovery needs not to be reported officially.
+* In the data from the German RKI the 'recovered' numbers are only a lower bound because recovery needs not to be reported officially.

-And a third example: The German RKI data contains only the cases which were transmitted electronically.
+* And a third example: The German RKI data contains only the cases which were transmitted electronically.
 Data which is transmitted by snail mail or by fax is currently not included.
 Therefore complete regions might have much higher numbers.
+* Some sources provide data as summed up totals (like Johns-Hopkins);
+  other as daily new cases (like ECDC).

 For the Impatient